fastify/fastify/docs/Plugins.md

 <a name="plugin-options"></a>
 ### Plugin Options
-The optional `options` parameter for `fastify.register` gets supports a predefined set of options that Fastify itself will use.
+The optional `options` parameter for `fastify.register` supports a predefined set of options that Fastify itself will use.
 This options object will also be passed to the plugin upon invocation.
 The currently supported list of Fastify specific options is:

 + [`logLevel`](https://github.com/fastify/fastify/blob/master/docs/Routes.md#custom-log-level)
 + [`prefix`](https://github.com/fastify/fastify/blob/master/docs/Plugins.md#route-prefixing-options)